How to implement a Privacy Impact Assessment Workshop

 - Conducting a PIA

-- Working through a model PIA in detail?
-How could this relate to your own environment?
+- Working through a model PIA in detail and how could this relate to your own environment?

 - Summary and final questions